Check out our new GPU Glossary! Read now

 For information on all valid values for the gpu parameter see the reference docs.

-For running, rather than training, neural networks, we recommend starting off with the A10Gs, which offer an excellent trade-off of cost and performance and 24 GB of GPU RAM for storing model weights.
-For historical reasons, Modal does not distinguish between A10G GPUs and A10s.
+For running, rather than training, neural networks, we recommend starting off with the L40S, which offers an excellent trade-off of cost and performance and 48 GB of GPU RAM for storing model weights.

 For more on how to pick a GPU for use with neural networks like LLaMA or Stable Diffusion, and for tips on how to make that GPU go brrr, check out Tim Dettemers’ blog post or the Full Stack Deep Learning page on Cloud GPUs.